 The "Good Problem" Problem

 There’s something very heady about seeing a groundswell of sales come in.
 Some small businesses take that as a sign that they're "growing up" and want to grow faster.
 In response, they aggressively pursue more sales to make that grown up dream come true.
-It's somewhat like feeding a baby thousands of calories a day in the hopes that he'll go from being a 4-month old baby into a 4th grader in a hurry.
+It's somewhat like feeding a baby thousands of calories a day in the hopes that he'll go from being a four-month old baby into a fourth-grader in a hurry.

 While it's always good to be looking for ways to increase sales, two things can happen if it's done reactively, in fits and starts, or too aggressively.
 One, it may not result in more sales due to the law of diminishing returns or because of inconsistent effort.
 That can be discouraging.
 Alternatively, if successful, it could cause sales to grow far beyond what the organization has the capacity to handle in the near term.
 While some say that’s a good problem to have, it really isn’t in many cases.

 That “good problem” could also spur spending for more labor, inventory, facilities and overhead.
 Then what if that sales level isn’t sustainable in either in the short or long term?
 The roller coaster of costs and operational changes could cause chaos and stress, both personally and professionally.

 Small Business Growth Doesn’t Always Mean Organizational Growth

 Growth is not for every small business due to a variety of factors such as lack of entrepreneurial or management skill, limited funds to invest in growth activities, and more.